GamlinUK/ClansLite/README.md

 ClansLite exposes a variable of `{CLAN}` to use in Essentials Chat or similar.

 ## PlaceholderAPI
-ClansLite exposes three external placeholders using `PlaceholderAPI` to enable the fetching of a players clan name or the clan prefix.
+ClansLite exposes `4` external placeholders using `PlaceholderAPI` to enable the fetching of a players clan name or the clan prefix.
 The two available placeholders are:
 * `%clansLite_clanName%`
 * `%clansLite_clanPrefix%`
 * `%clansLite_friendlyFire%`
+* `%clansLite_clanHomeSet%`

 To be able to use these The latest release of [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) MUST be installed!
 Without it, only the above `{CLAN}` will be available.